bxsx/macos-tunes/README.md

 ## Description

-Some scripts that I use in macOS (currently tested under macOS High Sierra).
+Dedicated macOS scripts I use in macOS.
-See `README.md` in specific sub directories.
+See `README.md` in specific subdirectories.

 ## Contact

-Bart Skowron <x@bartskowron.com>
+Bart Skowron <bxsx@bartskowron.com>